MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/deploy-content.md

 ##### [New deploy method](#tab/new)

 1. Select the target stage.
-1. From the drop down menu, choose an adjacent stage to deploy from.
+1. From the drop-down menu, choose an adjacent stage to deploy from.
 1. Select the items you want to deploy.
 1. Select the **Deploy** button.